-Year Ended December 31,

-2022 2021 2020

-Advertising costs \$ 133,593 \$ 119,278 \$ 42,919

-Advertising production costs 3,425 2,303 256
+Year Ended December 31, 2023 2022 2021 Advertising costs \$ 100,321 \$ 133,593 \$ 119,278 Advertising production costs 2,983 3,425 2,303

-Stock-based Compensation-We account for stock-based compensation by measuring and recognizing as compensation expense the fair value of all share-based payment awards made to employees, including stock options and restricted stock unit awards, and shares forecasted to be issued pursuant to our ESPP, in each case based on estimated grant date fair values.
+Stock-based Compensation-We account for stock-based compensation by measuring and recognizing as compensation expense the fair value of all share-based payment awards made to employees, including restricted stock unit awards and shares forecasted to be issued pursuant to our ESPP, in each case based on estimated grant date fair values.
 Stock-based compensation expense is recognized over the requisite service period on a straight-line basis.
-The Black-Scholes-Merton option-pricing model is used to determine the fair value of stock options and shares forecasted to be issued pursuant to our ESPP.
+We recognize forfeitures when they occur.
+The Black-Scholes-Merton option-pricing model is used to determine the fair value of shares forecasted to be issued pursuant to our ESPP.
 For restricted stock unit awards with performance conditions, we use the market value of our common stock on the date of grant to determine the fair value of the award.
 For restricted stock unit awards with market conditions, the market condition is reflected in the grant date fair value of the award using a Monte Carlo simulation.

-In valuing stock options and shares forecasted to be issued pursuant to our ESPP, we make assumptions about expected life, stock price volatility, risk-free interest rates, and expected dividends.
+In valuing shares forecasted to be issued pursuant to our ESPP, we make assumptions about expected life, stock price volatility, risk-free interest rates, and expected dividends.